slatedocs/slate/source/cash_point_api.html.md

 ### Response

-The json response contains a list of existing bookings as an array and a meta block.
+The JSON response contains a list of existing bookings as an array and a meta block.

 - id (integer), the unique database id of the booking
 - customer (object), contains name, category and institution reference